serhatuluc/PayCore.ProductCatalog.WebApi/README.md

 <h2>Structure of Project</h2>

 In this project, Onion Architecture has been applied as an example of Clean Archtitecture .
-Firstly, I should have to give credit [Güven Barış Çakan](https://github.com/guvenbaris) and his fellows [Kader Uzuner](https://github.com/KaderUzuner) and [Osman Mahmut Cepoğlu](https://github.com/osmanmahmutcepoglu) was an inspiration for me to prefer using Onion Architecture.
+Firstly, I should have to give credit [Güven Barış Çakan](https://github.com/guvenbaris) and his fellows [Kader Uzuner](https://github.com/KaderUzuner) and [Osman Mahmut Cepoğlu](https://github.com/osmanmahmutcepoglu) since they were an inspiration for me to prefer using Onion Architecture.

 In Onion Architecture, deeper the layer the fewer dependency it has.
 Deepest layer which is Domain has no dependency.
 The layer on Domain which is Application layer has dependency to damain.
 So outer layer are allowed to reference the layers that are directly below them.